pabs-lop/BPL-One-Shot-Handwritten-Classifier/README.md

 ---

+### Python Version

+Python 3.8 or higher is required.

 ## Requirements

 To run this project, ensure you have Python installed along with the dependencies specified on the pip file:

-- Install dependencies
+- Install dependencies:

 ```bash
 pip install numpy imageio scipy
 ```

-or run the `requirements.txt` file:
+- or run the `requirements.txt` file:
 ```bash
 pip install -r requirements.txt
 ```

-### Python Version

-Python 3.8 or higher is required.

 ---